 a free needle.

-1998 Ron Paul 40:6 But there is a moral argument
+But theres a moral argument

 against this as well.
 Why should people

-who do not use drugs or do not participate
+who dont use drugs or dont participate

 in dangerous sexual procedures